 With hundreds of venues all over the globe dedicated specifically to axe throwing, it is poised to continue growing and be a popular game for many years to come.

-In this post we will go over exactly what axe throwing is, some of the basic rules, how to hold and throw an axe, tips, tricks and some of the more popular games for axe throwing.
+Keep reading to learn exactly what axe throwing is, some of the basic rules, how to hold and throw an axe, tips, tricks and some of the more popular games for axe throwing.

-What Is Axe Throwing
+What Is Axe Throwing?

 Similar to darts, axe throwing is a sport in which the competitor throws an axe at a target, attempting to hit as close as possible to a bullseye.
 The governing body for the sport of axe throwing is the World Axe Throwing League (WATL).